 - 54 oz Ultra Filtered Whole Milk

-- 1 tsp Liquid Stevia or to taste, optional
+- 1 teaspoon Liquid Stevia or to taste, optional

 For Lemon Yogurt

-- 3 tbsp Lemon Curd or to taste
+- 3 tablespoon Lemon Curd or to taste

 For Blueberry Yogurt